-All items and documents listed are required prior to admission to non-degree certificate programs.
+All items and documents listed in the chart are required prior to admission to Certificates (non-degree programs).
 Missing or inaccurate documents may delay the enrollment process or cause denial of admission.
 Our knowledgeable admissions staff are available to assist applicants through the process:

-- 1. Complete the application form available online at www.pathwayscollege.org - 2.
-Provide a government-issued photo identification such as a valid driver's license or passport. - 3.
+- 1. Complete the application form available online at www.pathwayscollege.edu - 2.
+Provide personal identification specified above. - 3.
 Discuss individual program and career goals with an admissions representative. - 4.
 Provide any program specific documentation. - 5.
-English proficiency will be determined by either providing proof of high school graduation or passing the Wonderlic Basic Skills Test, Verbal (Passing Score is 200).
+English proficiency will be determined by either providing proof of high school graduation or passing a high school composition course with a C or better.